Women-Owned Business Certifications

 • Application Process:

-• Submit an application through the WBENC portal.
+• Submit an application through the WBENC portal or its authorized regional partner.

 • Provide documentation about ownership, operations, financials, and other relevant business details.